If you need to contact us, please use the information below.

 With over a decade of focused labor and employment law experience, Nicole represents workers in both the public and private sectors, and served as in-house counsel for the state’s largest public sector labor union for the last four years.
 Where Nicole’s public sector labor experience includes administrative hearings, unfair practice charges, collective bargaining, grievance arbitration, due process challenges, and other constitutional litigation, it also mirrors her private sector employment experience focusing on remedying all matters of discrimination, harassment, retaliation, and wage theft by public entities in the civil arena.
 Nicole also skillfully represents state government workers in administrative hearings before the State Personnel Board, CalHR, and the Public Employment Relations Board, as well as federal government employees before the MSPB and EEOC.
 Nicole similarly represents local government agency employees, including county, city and special district workers, and has successfully argued before the California Court of Appeal.

-Continuously recognized for her skill, advocacy and commitment, Nicole was most recently designated as a San Diego Super Lawyer in 2021.
+Continuously recognized for her skill, advocacy and commitment, Nicole was most recently recognized in the 30th edition of The Best Lawyers in America® for her work in employment law.
+She was also designated as a San Diego Super Lawyer in 2023, for the third year in a row following six years of recognition as a Rising Star.
 Endeavoring to raise the bar and cultivate other strong lawyers in the community who provide access to justice, Nicole mentors law students and new lawyers through several law organizations and volunteers as a supervising attorney for employment law clinics.

 Beyond lawyering, Nicole is an active member of the community, In leadership at several state and local level bar associations, she serves on diversity committees focused on providing opportunities to underrepresented groups in the profession, and the community at large.
 Nicole also dedicates much of her time to the advancement of women in law and society.

 Outside of the courtroom, Nicole, an avid lover of animals, adopted a Thoroughbred mare rescued from slaughter.
-When not tending to her affable yet high maintenance pal, Nicole and her husband spend time traveling, enjoying food, kayaking, taking in the sun, and watching Jeopardy.
+When not tending to her affable yet high maintenance pal, Nicole and her husband spend time traveling, enjoying food, kayaking, and taking in the sun.

 Honors and Awards